shadabahmed/shadabahmed.github.io/_posts/2022-06-28-smarter-tv-mount.md

 ![TV Mount Image](/assets/images/concept.png){:.media-left}

 It does handle the weight pretty well.
 However, a few major issues:
 * The remote is horrible.
-It picks up IR signals from the tv remote and moves on things like volume up/down/mute etc. Super annoying!
+It picks up IR signals from the TV remote and moves on things like volume up/down/mute etc. Super annoying!
 * It has a powerful motor, but no sensor to stop if something is obstructing.
 It literally can crush anything which comes in its way.
 * If you press the up button for too long, the motor keeps hammering as it's stuck at the top-most position and doesn't know it should stop.
 * At the top-most position, you can still swivel the TV right/left, possibly hitting the wall.
 Guaranteed to damage the TV or the wall behind it.